harold-js/create-harold-app/README.md

 ### When not to use it

-- when you want to build something significant (not tested with big projects, tested with over 120 markdown files, works quite fast)
+- when you want to build bigger projects (not tested with big projects, tested with over 120 markdown files, works quite fast)
-- when you don't want to use Scss (you can still write standard CSS in .scss files)
+- when you don't want to use Scss (you can still write standard CSS in .scss files) or Handlebars
-- when you want to rely on something which has its community
+- when you want to rely on something which has big community

 ### License